 Everything You Need to Know About Showdown Contests

-2018 is the season of Showdown contests in NFL DFS, and some of the biggest prize pools each week are on contests from single-game slates.
-These Showdown contests gives DS players a simplified format, but it doesn’t mean that there isn’t a big differentiation in skill.
+2018 is the season of DraftKings Showdown contests in NFL DFS, and some of the biggest prize pools each week are on contests from single-game slates.
+These Showdown contests gives DFS players a simplified format, but it doesn’t mean that there isn’t a big differentiation in skill.

 With new contests come new rules and ways to get ahead of the competition by anticipating how the new rules will affect scoring.
 In a series of primer articles I’m going to walk through the rules for Showdown contests, how to think about maximizing profit potential, and what historical contests of different game profiles tell us about how to construct total rosters and the all-important Captain position.

 Showdown contests are single-game slates primarily for island games (TNF, SNF, MNF), but are also available on select Sunday matchups.

 Showdown lineups are comprised of six players, five FLEX and one CPT, or Captain.
 The CPT is what brings a new wrinkle to DFS strategy, and also helps increase diversification in large, single-game contest.
 The CPT position delivers 1.5x the fantasy points as a normal FLEX position, but the price tag for the player is also increased 1.5x.

 In addition to traditional offense skill positions, entries can also roster kickers and DST.
 All rosters must have only one CPT and at least one offensive player from each team.

 We can gain a rough understanding of how to structure lineups based on the general formate, but the unique way every player has an influence on every other player on the slate makes roster construction a more holistic task.

 How limited results have worked out so far